-The term capital stock may refer to company stock share ownership, or to production assets of an economy.
+The term Capital Stock may mean company stock share ownership, or it may refer to production assets of an economy.

 Explaining Capital Stock in Context